-During the clinical phase, Institutional Holidays are defined by the Medical School Academic calendar for the MS3 students.
-These holidays include Thanksgiving break (Thurs through Sunday), Winter Break and Spring Break.
-Otherwise, students are expected to be at their assigned clinical site if the site is open.
+During the clinical phase, institutional holidays are defined by the Medical School Academic calendar for the MS3 students.
+These holidays include Thanksgiving break (Thursday through Sunday), Winter Break and Spring Break.
+Students are otherwise expected to be at their assigned clinical site if the site is open.

+Students MUST be available for meetings, presentations and/or other program related activities to include the afternoons following End of Rotation examinations and program completion activities.
 Students will be responsible for reporting any absence and the reason for the absence before the scheduled starting time on each day of the absence.
 During the didactic phase, students must call the Department office at 214-648-1701.
 During the clinical phase, students must call the Department office at 214-648-1701 and notify their clinical rotation site.
 Student emails to faculty are not considered adequate notification of an absence.

-A student who is absent because of illness or injury for a continuous period of more than three days or requires hospitalization or surgery regardless of length of stay, must submit a medical provider's statement indicating a release to return to school without limitations.
-If the student experiences any limitations that impact his/her ability to perform the essential functions of the program, he/she will need to request accommodations through Student Academic Support Services.
+A student who is absent because of illness or injury for a continuous period of more than three days must submit a medical provider's statement indicating a release to return to school without limitations.
+If a student requires hospitalization or surgery regardless of length of stay, they must submit a medical provider's statement indicating a release to return to school without limitations.
+If the student experiences any limitations that impact his/her ability to perform the Essential Functions of the program, he/she will need to request accommodations through Student Academic Support Services.